Winegrowing

 Fluctuations in the wine market

-Investing in a vineyard is generally considered to be an illiquid investment.
-Reselling an estate or shares in a GFV can take time.
+Investing in a vineyard is generally considered a fairly illiquid asset.
+Reselling an estate or GFV shares can take time.